MysteryPuppy/Guide-to-Professional-Web-Design/guide/Before You Code.md

   <img src="/ball.png" width=40% height=40% alt="An image of a ball that's a png.">
   <img src="/ball.svg" width=40% height=40% alt="An image of a ball that's a svg.">

 The PNG on the left looks a lot blurrier because its pixels were distorted while the SVG on the right looks perfect.
 This is why logos are often SVGs.
 Some images work better as PNGs like photos and screenshots.

-## Extra Handy Tools
-* :camera: [ScreenToLayers: ](https://apps.apple.com/us/app/screentolayers) This app converts open windows on your desktop into pngs/PSD files and makes them look neat.
-It's what I use for most of the application screenshots in this guide.